liubiyongge/liubiyongge.github.io/_pages/about.md

 ### Research and Projects
 I am interested in storage systems, especially KV stores.
-In the past, I have been trying to design a new LSMT-based KV store on ZNS SSD to reduce write amplification.
-My current research focuses on designing a new Replica management mechanism for distributed LSMT-based KV stores to reduce compaction overhead.
-In addition, I have participated in a computational storage project corporating with Huawei.
+My current research focuses on designing a compaction scheme for LSMT-based KV stores to reduce write amplification.
+In addition, I have participated in a computational storage project collaborating with Huawei.
 In the project, we designed an object interface-based computational storage device and accelerated Spark SQL by offloading select statements to the device.

 ### Education